 Antiques Expert and Appraiser

-Mary trained as an appraiser, and has worked with antiques for 25 years.
-Her specialties are books, quilts, hooked rugs and 19th century American pottery and glass.
-She owned an antiques shop in the Catskill Mountains where she had hands-on experience with collectibles and antiques from the 17th century on.
+Mary trained as an appraiser and has worked with antiques for 25 years.
+Her specialties are books, quilts, hooked rugs, and 19th-century American pottery and glass.
+She owned an antique shop in the Catskill Mountains where she had hands-on experience with collectibles and antiques from the 17th century on.

-She is an avid collector of books, maps and ephemera, and has appraised and authenticated books worth more than a million dollars.
-She has taught about collecting and appraising, and is often called on to locate and provide antiques for films and stage shows.
+Mary is an avid collector of books, maps, and ephemera, and she has appraised and authenticated books worth more than a million dollars.
+She has taught about collecting and appraising and is often called on to locate and provide antiques for films and stage shows.

-Mary never turns down a chance to crawl through an old barn or an ancient attic, and discover a hidden gem.
-She brings an historian's sense to collecting and enjoys finding the story behind each antique.
+Mary never turns down a chance to crawl through an old barn or an ancient attic and discover a hidden gem.
+She brings a historian's sense to collecting and enjoys finding the story behind each antique.